 Please note: The algorithm descriptions in English have been automatically translated.
 Errors may have been introduced in this process.
 For the original descriptions, go to the Dutch version of the Algorithm Register.

-Seeks suitable candidates with employment disabilities for employers
+Finds suitable candidates with a disability for employers

 Publication category